To Qualify for an Undergraduate Degree

 Writing in the Disciplines (WID) courses develop students’ abilities to communicate effectively in their major course of study and in their careers.
 With an emphasis on critical thinking, these upper-division core courses advance students’ understanding of the genres, audiences, and purposes of college writing while preparing them for successful communication in their chosen professions.

-Minimum Prerequisite: Upper division standing; A3 or equivalent second semester composition course (with a grade of C- or better); completion of core GE; completion of the UDW-DSP or passing score on the WST or a grade of “C” or better for ENGL 100A or LLD 100A .
+Minimum Prerequisite: Upper division standing; A3 or equivalent second semester composition course (with a grade of C- or better); completion of core GE.
+Completion of the UDW-DSP is strongly recommended.

 Minimum Grade: A minimum grade of “C” or better (C- not accepted).